 The Sports Medicine Library is housed in the Sports Medicine Center to complement the learning experience.
-This library is stocked with the latest sports medicine texts, instructional videos, models to practice peripheral injection techniques, and recent sports medicine journals.
-In addition, fellows have full access to the Mayo Medical Libraries, including over 1000 electronic journals and sophisticated literature search capabilities.
+This library is stocked with the latest sports medicine texts, instructional videos, models to practice peripheral injection techniques and recent sports medicine journals.
+In addition, fellows have full access to the Mayo Medical Libraries, including more than 4,000 electronic journals and sophisticated literature search capabilities.

 Clinical training focuses on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise or maintain general fitness.
-Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice will be encountered (i.e., exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports).
-In general, these patients will be seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.
+Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice are encountered (such as exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports).
+In general, these patients are seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.

-The PM&R and Orthopedic sports medicine staff instruct and assist fellows in developing differential diagnoses and sport-and patient-specific treatment plans for common complaints and injuries.
-Aspects covered in the treatment plan will include:
+The PM&R and orthopedic sports medicine staff instruct and assist fellows in developing differential diagnoses as well as sport- and patient-specific treatment plans for common complaints and injuries.
+Aspects covered in the treatment plan include:

 - Indications for operative and nonoperative treatment of injuries

 - Appropriate use of modalities and scientific rationale

 - Prescription of targeted stretching techniques

 - Evaluation and management of concussions as part of the Sports Medicine Center Concussion Program

 - Prescription of specific strengthening techniques